Back to Scripture Treasury

 Wisdom 5 reads like a prophecy of current ecclesial inversion.

-- false traditional patterns may ridicule decisive conclusions about authority and validity as impractical extremism.
+• false traditional patterns may ridicule decisive conclusions about and as impractical extremism.

 Yet Scripture foresees this reversal: those mocked for fidelity are finally recognized as wise.